AVakalos/AVakalos/README.md

-I'm Apostolis, graduate from Department of Computer Science and Engineering of University of Ioannina.
+I'm Apostolis, Java Back End engineer and Computer Science and Engineering graduate.
 This profile currently contains some of my academic and data science internship projects.